ordovician/calcutron/README.md

-# Calcutron-33 The Decimal RISC CPU, Now in Go!
+# Calcutron-33 The Decimal RISC CPU

 Calcutron-33 is the name of a made-up computer with a RISC-like microprocessor which operates with decimal numbers rather than binary numbers.
 While this may sound crazy it would not be entirely impossible to build such as computer.
 For instance the legendary Analytical Engine designed by Charles Babbage in the 1800s was a mechanical computer operating on decimal numbers rather than binary numbers.

+I have written illustrated articles explaining Calcutron-33 in more detail:

+- [The Calcutron-33 Decimal-Based Computer](https://erikexplores.substack.com/p/the-calcutron-33-decimal-based-computer) – An introduction and overview of Calcutron-33
+- [The Calcutron-33 Instruction-Set](https://erikexplores.substack.com/p/the-calcutron-33-instruction-set) – Explanation of the whole Calcutron-33 instruction-set
+- [Writing Calcutron-33 Assembly Code](https://erikexplores.substack.com/p/writing-calcutron-33-assembly-code) – A practical guide to using the tools found in this repository

 This project contains a simulator which lets you run machine code programs on this imaginary computer.
 It also comes bundled with an assembler to turn assembly code into machine code which will run on this virtual machine.